Fisheries and the Kunming-Montreal Global Biodiversity Framework: strengthening engagement across fishery value chains, from catch to consumers

 Food and Agriculture Organization of the United Nations (FAO), and the

-Fisheries Expert Group of the IUCN Commission on Ecosystem Management (IUCN/CEM/FEG), this webinar will be framed through the lens of the Kunming-Montreal Global Biodiversity Framework (KMGBF), including linkages across multiple targets and with particular attention to targets 5, 9, 10 and 15.
+Fisheries Expert Group of the IUCN Commission on Ecosystem Management (IUCN/CEM/FEG), this webinar was framed through the lens of the Kunming-Montreal Global Biodiversity Framework (KMGBF), including linkages across multiple targets and with particular attention to targets 5, 9, 10 and 15.

-The webinar will explore how fisheries actors, and in particular the private sector, can better align with and actively contribute to the effective implementation of the Framework.
-The webinar also aims to bring together organizations and initiatives already working to engage the fisheries sector, discuss available tools and learning materials, and identify opportunities to strengthen collaboration.
+The webinar explored how fisheries actors, and in particular the private sector, can better align with and actively contribute to the effective implementation of the Framework.
+The webinar brought together organizations and initiatives already working to engage the fisheries sector, discuss available tools and learning materials, and identify opportunities to strengthen collaboration.

 - Best practices and practical experiences for engaging actors across fisheries value chains in the KMGBF;